 While the beef is cooking, prepare the onions and mushrooms.
 Set them aside until needed.

-When meat is tender pour the contents of the casserole into a sieve set over a saucepan.
-Wash out the casserole and erturn the beef and bacon to it.
+When meat is tender, pour the contents of the casserole into a sieve set over a saucepan.
+Wash out the casserole and return the beef and bacon to it.
 Distribute the cooked onions and mushrooms over the meat.

 To serve immediately: Cover the casserole and simmer for 2 to 3 minutes, basting the meat and vegetables with the sauce several times.
 Serve in its casserole or arrange the stew on a platter sounded with potatoes, noodles, or rice, and decorated with parsley.

-A couple more comments of mine, yes, the small pearl onions really taste wonderfully, and don't add the small onions and mushrooms until the end, their flavors are wonderfully unique and add a lot of flavor.
+A couple more comments of mine, yes, the small pearl onions taste wonderful, and don't add the small onions and mushrooms until the end, their flavors are wonderfully unique and add a lot of flavors.
 Again, I can't add anything to this recipe, but I would encourage you to consider making this wonderful beef stew sometime soon.Print Recipe